codyy2024/code-learning-journal/day-025_BuildaCatBlog_20250927.md

 - Unsure really where `nav` lives: in the `head` element, or in the `main` element in `body`?
 - Unsure about how to use `section` - I mean I know how to use the elements, just not 100% sure what the best practise/meaning behind this
+- Unsure about the Phone, Email, and Address sections in the footer
 - Good that I still have a good grasp of boiletplate and the usage of `figure` and the `img` and `figcaption` elements in it.
 -